microsoft/azure-health-data-services-workshop/Challenge-09 - MedTech service/Readme.md

 ## Learning Objectives for Challenge-09
 By the end of this challenge you will be able to

-- Deploy and configure the MedTech service via Azure portal
+- deploy and configure the MedTech service via Azure portal
-- Deploy and configure additional Azure services required for the MedTech service
+- deploy and configure additional Azure services required for the MedTech service
-- Connect the MedTech service to FHIR service
+- connect the MedTech service to FHIR service
-- Import a data mapping file for transforming incoming device data into FHIR
+- import a data mapping file for transforming incoming device data into FHIR
-- Inspect medical IoT data flow
+- inspect medical IoT data flow

 ## Prerequisites
 + Azure Health Data Services workspace deployed (completed in Challenge-01)